Piyanut-Rat/Using-PySB/README.md

 # Using-PySB
 Main concept:
-1.How to use PySB tool.
+1. How to use PySB tool.
-2.How to connect PySB framework to BioMASS.
+2. How to connect PySB framework to BioMASS.

 Citation
 1. Usig PySB: